Psalm 92:1, “It is good to give thanks to the LORD, and to sing praises to Your name, O Most High”

 Psalm 107:1, “Oh, give thanks to the LORD, for He is good!
 For His mercy endures forever”

-As believers in Jesus Christ, we have so much for which to give our praise and thankfulness to the LORD.
-My brethren, thankfulness is an attitude of gratitude that ought to be a characteristic of every person (Psalm 34:1) who has put their trust and faith in the living and risen Savior.
+As believers in Christ, we have so much for which to give our praise and thankfulness to the LORD.
+Thankfulness is mindset of gratitude that ought to be a characteristic of every person, especially those who know Christ as Savior (Psalm 34:1) who has put their trust and faith in the living and risen Savior.
 Our life will take on a much different perspective when we spend our time counting our blessings rather than airing our complaints.
-Let’s pause for a moment throughout our busy day to think about the abundance God has so graciously showered upon us.
+We should pause for a moment throughout our busy day to think about the abundance God has so graciously showered upon us.
 If you do this, you will discover many reasons to express your gratitude to Him.
 Unfortunately, it’s all too easy to take God’s goodness for granted.

 After all, Scripture emphasizes the importance of praising God for His goodness and mercy.
 Many of the psalms are the outpouring of thankful hearts.
 For example, “Let the peoples praise You, O God; let all the peoples praise You” (Psalm 67:3).
 “Be thankful to Him, and bless His name” (Psalm 100:4).
 The apostle Paul urged his fellow Christians (we should too) to give “thanks always for all things to God the Father in the name of our Lord Jesus Christ” (Ephesians 5:20).
 In light of the above, take some time to recall the Lord’s pardon, His constant protection, His faithful provision, and His abiding presence in your life.